-Medivir's management has eight members including the CEO.
+Medivir's management has seven members including the CEO.
 The management has a broad composition of individuals with in-depth, thorough experience of the research and development, marketing and sale of pharmaceuticals.
-The management also possesses the necessary skills in accounting and finance, legal issues and corporate communications.
+Management also possesses the necessary skills in accounting and finance, legal issues and corporate communications.

-Remuneration to senior executives
+Remuneration guidelines for senior executives

-The AGM 2008 determined that the compensation package offered by Medivir will follow market norms that enables skilled senior executives to be hired and retained.
-Remuneration to senior executives will consist of basic pay, potential performance-related pay, stock options pursuant to the 2007/2012 stock option plan resolved by the AGM, pension and other benefits.
-Fixed salaries relate to individual responsibilities and experience.
-Performance-related pay - which at present, and where appropriate, is payable as a discretionary individual bonus - is a maximum of 50% of fixed salary.
+The AGM 2009 resolved that the compensation package offered by Medivir will follow market norms and enable skilled senior executives to be hired and retained.
+Remuneration to senior executives will consist of basic salary, potential performance-related pay, stock options in the stock option plans resolved by AGMs, pension and other benefits.
+Basic salaries relate to individual responsibilities and experience.
+Performance-related pay - which at present, and where appropriate, is payable as a discretionary individual bonus - Is a maximum of 50% of basic salary.
 The CEO's pension scheme will conform to the ITP (supplementary pensions for salaried employees) scheme, and approximately 15% of basic pay excluding bonus and benefits.
 The pension plans of other senior executives will conform to the ITP scheme, and the relevant individual plan in the UK corresponds to legislated contributions, plus 6% of basic pay excluding bonus and benefits.
 The Board of Directors is entitled to diverge from the above guidelines if the Board considers that there are special circumstances in an individual case that justify this.
-For more detail on remuneration, see Note 3 on pages 52-54.
+For more detail on remuneration, see Note 4 on pages 50-52.